-A Sony stereo accommodates AM, FM and CDs but to the side is a 12V adapter and an MP3 port so anyone’s player, or more likely a smart-phone fully loaded with music, can control the atmosphere.
+A standard stereo includes Bluetooth, MP3 adaptor and four speakers but to the side is a 12V adapter and an MP3 port so anyone’s player, or more likely a smart-phone fully loaded with music, can control the atmosphere.
 Four speakers come standard.

 Integral Swim Platform

 The 205’s integral swim platform is a good size for serving as a staging area for watersports and as a great spot to relax with feet in the water.
 The GTS 205 comes with an integral rubber mat which is soft to the touch.All three models can be fitted with the optional extended swim platform which creates even more room for launching water toys and boards.
 With inflated water toys it makes a good place to stow them when underway.
 Another feature of this extension is that when swimmers slide off the platform they don't have to worry about being cut by the metal of the running gear.